Helping millions of people navigate the world of technology.

 Setup OneDrive on Your Samsung Phone

 Sign in with your account details and explore the OneDrive app.
-As we mentioned earlier, it comes with 5GB of storage.
+As we mentioned earlier, it comes with 5GB of free storage.
 You can always enable camera upload from the app settings.
 But since we are using the service on a Galaxy phone, it’s backed right into the Gallery app.
 Let’s check it in action.

-Step 3: Select Sync with OneDrive.
+Step 2: Select Sync with OneDrive.

-Step 4: It will ask you to connect your Samsung and Microsoft accounts.
+Step 3: It will ask you to connect your Samsung and Microsoft accounts.

 Once you sync your Samsung account with your Microsoft account, you can back up your photos and videos from Gallery to OneDrive.
 That way, you can access all your backed-up media files on your computer, iPad, and web.

 Similar to Google Photos, OneDrive offers an option to free up phone space.
-If you are running low on device storage, you can select Free up phone space and go to Gallery settings.
+If you are running low on local storage, select Free up phone space in the Gallery settings.
+The action will delete the local versions of images and videos you have synced with OneDrive.

 Understandably, the Photos app on Windows is powered by OneDrive.
 If you have enabled the sync function for OneDrive in the Samsung Gallery app, you will see and access all the captured photos and videos in the Photos app on the desktop.

-Step 2: Give it some time for syncing process, and all your Gallery app folders will appear in the app.
+Open the Photos app on Windows.
+Give the syncing process some time, and all your Gallery app folders will appear in the app.

 Was this helpful?